hehaijin/restful-stored-procedure/readme.md

 Run the command

 	rest-sp -f path/to/config.json -p httpport

+or simply if you put config.json in root folder and use port 8080.

+    rest-sp

 A simeple express server is set up to receive restiful API calls.